ceers/ceers-nircam/stage3.md

 wrapper `run_tweakreg_1.7.py` and modified version of the TweakReg routine `tweakreg_step.py` to work with it.

-To use our modified Tweakreg, you must replace the installed Pipeline routine with our version of `tweakreg_step.py`.
+To use our modified TweakReg, you must replace the installed Pipeline routine with our version of `tweakreg_step.py`.
 First, identify where the Pipeline is installed:
 ```